Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Method

+The geometry of $D_i$ is such that it tightly encapsulates the object $\mathcal{O}$.
+In other words, it overestimates the geometry of $\mathcal{O}$ with a simple shape.
+With this, we simplify the problem setup by making a more conservative requirement that $D_i$ must be protected instead of $\mathcal{O}$.
+We define $D_i$ as a cuboid.
 The outer dome $D_o$ captures the reachable workspace of the robot.
-For simplicity, we also define $D_o$ as a cuboid.
-We keep $D_o$ co-centric with $D_i$ but it is larger than $D_i$.
-A larger $D_o$ would allow more freedom to the robot but would also increase the preprocessing demand.
+For simplicity, we also define $D_o$ as a cuboid and place it concentric with $D_i$.
+A larger $D_o$ would allow more freedom for the robot, but would also increase the demand on preprocessing.
 On the other hand, a smaller $D_o$ would restrict the robot and limit its protection capability.
 We choose the size of $D_o$ such that the manipulator can reach the side it faces at full extension.
-While our approach is simple, it can be readily generalized to different robot models.
-Figure \ref{fig:domes} shows the two domes configured for the ABB's robot arm.
-The volume between the $D_o$ and $D_i$ is where the robot manipulates the shield to intercept incoming projectiles.
+Although our approach is simple, it can easily be generalized to different robot models.
+Fig. \ref{fig:domes} shows the two domes configured for the ABB robot arm.
+The volume between $D_o$ and $D_i$ is where the robot manipulates the shield to intercept the incoming projectiles.